 We do not update the information provided by local authorities or other organisations on former sites unless:

 - A member of the public is being adversely affected by publication of that data and they can provide evidence from the local authority that (a) the site is in the wrong location (b) or the site never existed.

 If reliable evidence is provided we will update our shape files and this dataset.

 How often is this dataset updated?

 We publish and update this dataset every quarter.
-To receive an email notification each time the dataset is updated simply follow the announcements section on the forum.
+To receive an email notification each time the dataset is updated simply follow the Datasets section on the forum.